nonlining/CarND/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is ?
+34799
 * The size of the validation set is ?
+4410
 * The size of test set is ?
+12630
 * The shape of a traffic sign image is ?
+(32, 32, 3)
 * The number of unique classes/labels in the data set is ?
+43

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data distribution.

-![alt text][image1]
+![image_distribution][image1]

+Then, this is the random pick images from 43 classes.
+It tells you how these signs look like.

+![SignImages][image2]

 ###Design and Test a Model Architecture